anna099/hegel/self-consciousness/3-stoicism-skepticism-unhappy.md

 > cannot in fact end up in any kind of expansion of content, they quickly start
 > to become tiresome.[^64]

----

-<blockquote class="epigraph">Finally,  there is no existence that is constant, either of our being or  of that  of objects.
-And we,  and our judgment, and all mortal things go on flowing and rolling unceasingly.
-Thus nothing certain can be established about one thing by another, both the judging and the judged being in continual change and motion. <footer>Michel de Montaigne, *Apology for Raymond Sebond*</footer></blockquote>

 #### Skepticism {#skept}

 Where is self-consciousness to go after its claim to truth has lost all content?